quiltdata/examples/athena_cfn/README.md

 ## I. Prologue: Ensure Source=Quilt Roles for Athena users

-Quilt stacks ship with two `Source=Custom` roles that automatically grant access to all buckets that have been added to Quilt.
+Quilt stacks ship with two `Source=Custom` roles (based on manually-set ARNs managed by AWS) that automatically grant access to all buckets that have been added to Quilt.
-At this time `Source=Custom` Roles are incompatible with custom policies (including Athena policies).
+At this time those `Source=Custom` Roles are incompatible with policies created from the Quilt Admin panel (including Athena policies).
 If you have not already, before proceeding you must do the following in the Quilt Admin panel:

 1. Create a new Quilt Role (`Source=Quilt`), such as "AthenaQuiltAccess"